 Spain has many public universities that can set their tuition fees; the average fees range between 1,500 – 3, 000 EUR/per year.
 Private universities usually have higher tuition fees.

-Depending on the city and the exact location of your housing, prices for renting an apartment in Spain range between 850 and 1,350 EUR/month.
+Depending on the city and the exact location of your housing, prices for renting a 3-bedroom apartment in Spain range between 670 and 930 EUR/month.
 Prices for rent are the highest in cities like Madrid and Barcelona.

 If you come from an EU/EEA country, you can use the European Health Insurance Card (EHIC) for any health care services in a public hospital or clinic in Spain.
 However, you should acquire it prior to your departure in Spain.